CloCkWeRX/snipe-it/README.md

 ### Goals

+#### Geocoding over Addresses

+If you run an organisation with a mobile fleet or remote sites, sync up where your assets are by pushing latitude, longitude details via the API.

 #### Provide pre-made datasets and libraries you can just use.

 Want all of the manufacturers or the Australian tax office depreciation rates?